-These courses provide a mechanism for exploring a variety of topics and issues that impact theater, performance and related areas.
+These courses provide a mechanism for exploring a variety of topics and issues that impact theater, performance, and related areas.
 Different courses will be offered each semester depending on the availability of faculty and student interest.
 (Prerequisite: ENGL101 and Instructor consent)

-PERF321/CRWR321 Playwriting III (3 credits)
+PERF321/CRWR321 PLAYWRITING III (3 CREDITS)

 This course is an advanced workshop for students concentrating on playwriting.
-(Prerequisite: CRWR221 or PERF221, Pre or Co-requisite ENGL102) (Cross-listed with CRWR321)
+(Prerequisite: CRWR221 or PERF221, Pre or Co-requisite ENGL102)

-PERF380 Internship II (3 credits)
+PERF380 INTERNSHIP II (3 CREDITS)

 This course is a contract internship with the student, the host institution and the IAIA Performing Arts Minor.
-The student will have an opportunity to spend concentrated time with professionals in theater, dance, music or other performing arts organizations or institutions.
+The student will have an opportunity to spend concentrated time with professionals in theater, dance, music, or other performing arts organizations or institutions.
 All students keep a journal to document their learning.
 They will write a final reflective paper.
 Workplace supervisors will complete an evaluation form commenting on student's learning in the workplace.
 (Prerequisite: Instructor consent; PERF280)